csevatsalshah/sem-5/CN/MID2/Mid2 All.md

 ---

 ### Summary:
-- **Cohesion** is a measure of how closely related and focused the responsibilities of a module are.
-- High cohesion within modules is desirable for better maintainability and clarity in software design.

-### Conclusion:
-Achieving high cohesion is a key objective in software design, as it enhances the reliability, maintainability, and understandability of the system.

-### Key Points:
 - **High Cohesion**: Indicates a module with a clear purpose, leading to better maintainability.
 - **Low Cohesion**: Results in unrelated elements within a module, making maintenance challenging.